-Krysti Specht is an associate director in the Center for Apprenticeship & Work-Based Learning at JFF.
+Krysti Specht is a director in the Center for Apprenticeship & Work-Based Learning at JFF.
 In that role, she supports the national expansion of innovative practices that connect education and employment for all Americans.

 Her skills and areas of expertise include: